dfelinto/blender-manual/manual/modeling/texts/properties.rst

 Character Spacing
    A factor by which space between each character (kerning) is scaled in width.

-   In Edit Mode in the *3D View*, you can also control individual kerning at text cursor position by pressing :kbd:`Alt-Left` / :kbd:`Alt-Right` to decrease/increase it.
+   In Edit Mode in the 3D Viewport, you can also control individual kerning at text cursor position by pressing :kbd:`Alt-Left` / :kbd:`Alt-Right` to decrease/increase it.
 Word Spacing
    A factor by which white-space between words is scaled in width.